Yfrah Neaman: Awards

 Neaman received many international and UK awards, including the Gutenberg-Plakette of the City of Mainz, Germany, in 1997, the Cobbet Medal of the Worshipful Company of Musicians in 1997, and the Freedom of the City of London in 1980.
 He was appointed an Officer of the Order of the British Empire (OBE) in 1983.

 Death

-Yfrah Neaman died of cancer on January 4, 2003 at age 79 in London, England, survived by his wife Gillian, son Sam and daughter Rachel.
+Yfrah Neaman died of cancer on January 4, 2003, at age 79 in London, survived by his wife Gillian, son Sam and daughter Rachel.